 Contend-- to strive or fight (verbally or physically) against someone else. (contention, n., contentious, adj.)

 Confront-- to speak directly to an opponent to accuse them of something or tell them they are wrong. (confrontation, n., confrontational, adj.)

 Contradict-- to claim that an opponent’s argument is wrong. (contradiction, n., contradictory, adj.)

 Deny-- to say that something is not true. (denial, n.)

-Distort-- to twist or misrepresent the truth; to deliberately attempt to cause people to misunderstand. (distortion, n., distorted, adj.)
+Distort-- to twist or misrepresent the truth (distortion, n., distorted, adj.)